Tomas-Kaiser/docker_tutorial/README.md

 #### Managing Groups

-`groupadd`
+- `groupadd`
-`groupmod`
+- `groupmod`
-`groupdel`
+- `groupdel`

-`groupadd developers` to have a group for developers with the same kind of permission `cat /etc/group` to see all groups
+- `groupadd developers` to have a group for developers with the same kind of permission
+- `cat /etc/group` to see all groups

 Each user has one primary group and zero or more suplimentery groups.
 Primary group is automatically created when we create a new user with the same name.

-`usermod -G developers john` to add john into developers group `usermod -G developers,artist john` to add john into multiple groups `groups john` to see in which groups is john
+- `usermod -G developers john` to add john into developers group
+- `usermod -G developers, artist john` to add john into multiple groups
+- `groups john` to see in which groups is john

 #### File Permissions